 Hypocarbia is typically occurs because of hyperventilation.

 Hyperventilation typically occurs in response to an insult such as hypoxia, metabolic acidosis, pain, anxiety, or increased metabolic demand.

 Respiratory alkalosis is not life-threatening.
 However, the underlying etiology may be.
 Always look for and treat the source of the illness.

 Interventions to reduce pH directly are typically not necessary.

-Hypocarbia or hypocapnia, is a decrease in alveolar and blood carbon dioxide (CO2) levels below the normal reference range of 35 mm Hg.
-Aberrations lead to hypocarbia typically resulting in respiratory alkalosis.
-It is important for the interprofessional team to recognize this condition and report its presence to the team leader so that appropriate adjustments in care can be made.
+Hypocarbia or hypocapnia is a decrease in alveolar and blood carbon dioxide (CO2) levels below the normal reference range of 35 mm Hg.
+Aberrations lead to hypocarbia, typically resulting in respiratory alkalosis.
+It is important for the interprofessional team to recognize this condition and report to the team leader so that appropriate adjustments in care can be made.
 This will improve patient outcomes.
 [Level V]

 |||Hypocapnia., Brusilow SW,, The New England journal of medicine, 2002 Nov 7 [PubMed PMID: 12422896]|